miczki/miczki/readme.md

 - 👀  I’m interested in web development, eCommerce, logistics and project managment
 - 🌱  Always learning how to manage projects better
 - 💞️  I’m looking to collaborate on project managment, preferebly in eCommerce or logistics area
-- 📫  You can find more details about my expirience and skills here: https://bit.ly/mikolaj-resume-git
+- 📫  You can find more details about my experience and skills here: https://bit.ly/mikolaj-resume-git